-UC San Diego Health System offers exceptional electrophysiology facilities, including a "hybrid" operating room and state-of-the-art electrophysiology (EP) suites.
+UC San Diego Health offers exceptional electrophysiology facilities, including a "hybrid" operating room and state-of-the-art electrophysiology (EP) suites.

 Dr. Gregory Feld in UC San Diego's newly remodeled EP lab.